-The one love and embrace the subjects of knowledge, the other those of opinion?
-The latter are the same, as I dare say you will remember, who listened to sweet sounds and gazed upon fair colours, but would not tolerate the existence of absolute beauty.
+The one loves and embraces the subjects of knowledge, the other those of opinion?
+The latter are the same, as I dare say will remember, who listened to sweet sounds and gazed upon fair colours, but would not tolerate the existence of absolute beauty.

-Yes.
-I remember.
+Yes, I remember.